-Samsung Galaxy Watch 8 vs. Galaxy Watch 6: Is it soon time to upgrade?
+Samsung Galaxy Watch 8 vs. Galaxy Watch 6: Is it time to upgrade?

 Much like phones, smartwatches became sophisticated over the past decade, limiting the need for annual updates.
 The Samsung Galaxy Watch 7 wasn't that much different from the Galaxy Watch 6, for instance.
 If you needed any evidence of that, Samsung's two-year release cadence for Classic and Ultra models is a good indicator.
-But with a Galaxy Watch 8 on the horizon, is it finally time for Galaxy Watch 6 owners to consider an upgrade?
+But with the Galaxy Watch 8 finally here, is it time for Galaxy Watch 6 owners to consider an upgrade?

 Samsung Galaxy Watch 8 vs. Galaxy Watch 6: Pricing and availability